 Pricing: Two tiers that are priced at $49 and $99 per month.

 Twitter Tools for Hashtag Analysis

-What do the hashtags which people are using to Retweet your stuff mean?
-What’s the best set of hash tags to use on your next Tweet?
+What do the hashtags people are using to Retweet your stuff mean?
+What’s the best set of hashtags to use on your next Tweet?
 What’s trending right now?
 These questions and more are answered through proper hashtag analysis.
 Here are some resources.

-Especially if you are in an industry that relies on trends, knowing what hashtags are popular can be a major help in campaign planning.
+Especially if you are in an industry that relies on trends, knowing what hashtags are popular can be a major help in campaign planning and developing a solid social media management platform.
 That’s where Hashtagify shines: finding out what’s trending.
 However, this app doesn’t just tell you what’s trending generally: it gives industry-specific insights into the hashtags that are commanding consumer attention.
 They’ll even tell you what hashtags are best to use for your account, and what are useful choices for the next campaign.
 Over time, this should increase engagement and sales leads.
 Think about Hashtagify as tagging made easy.

 Pricing: Personal accounts start at $29 per month, and $89 for business.

 If you just want help choosing the right hashtags for your picture or individual Tweet, RiteTag is an excellent choice.
 This service is no-frills, but it’s also super easy to use.
 Just upload your item to the server, or identify the Web item you’re interested in, and they’ll tell you which tags to use.
 RiteTag is available as a browser extension, mobile apps, and from the Website.